asajadi/fast-pagerank/README.md

 **Note**: I didn't count the time spent on `nx.from_scipy_sparse_matrix` (converting a csr matrix before passing it to NetworkX PageRank) in my benchmarking, But I could!
 Because that was another bottleneck for me, and for many other cases that one has a `csr` adjacency matrix.

 ### Python Implementation
 The python package is hosted at https://github.com/asajadi/fast-pagerank and you can find the installation guide in the [README.md](https://github.com/asajadi/fast-pagerank/blob/master/README.md) file.
-You also can find this jupyter notebook in [the notebook directory](https://github.com/asajadi/fast-pagerank/blob/master/notebooks/Fast-PageRank.ipynb).
+You also can find a detailed analysis in [the jupyter notebook](https://github.com/asajadi/fast-pagerank/blob/master/notebooks/Fast-PageRank.ipynb) or [this blog post](https://asajadi.github.io/fast-pagerank/).

 ## Usage